High-resolution two-dimensional electronic spectroscopy reveals homogeneous line profiles in isolated nanoparticles: Methods

 For the 2DES experiments, the cluster beam was excited by a collinear pulse train of 4 femtosecond laser pulses and the fluorescence is detected as parametric function of the inter-pulse delays $\tau, T, t$.
 A 2D Fourier transform with respect to $\tau, t$ yields the rephasing and non-rephasing 2D spectra of which the absorptive correlation spectrum is computed and shown in the main text, except for Fig.\,\ref{fig3}c showing the real-part of the rephasing spectrum.
 For the 1D coherence scans pulses 3,4 were blocked and the real-part of the 1D Fourier transform with respect to $\tau$ is shown in the main text.
+For the 1D coherence scan in Fig.\,\ref{fig2}, $\tau$ was scanned from 0 to 120 ps in 100\,fs steps.
+For the 2DES measurements the coherence times $\tau, t$ were scanned, from 0 to 50\,ps in steps of 500\,fs (Fig.\,\ref{fig3}a,b), from 0 to 42\,ps in steps of 300\,fs (Fig.\,\ref{fig3}c) and from 0 to 6\,ps in steps of 300\,fs (Fig.\,\ref{fig5}).
+For the measurements in Fig.\,\ref{fig5} the population time $T$ was scanned from 1 to 501\,ps.
+Values $T<100$\,fs were omitted to avoid the influence of parasitic pulse overlap effects.

-To increase the signal-to-noise ratio, the carrier-envelope phase of each pulse is modulated at frequencies $\Omega_i$ ($i=1-4$) on a shot-to-shot level using acousto-optical modulators.
-This leads to well-defined beat notes in the fluorescence signals of $\Omega_{21}$, $\Omega_{43}$ for the linear absorption (1D coherence scan) and $\Omega_{21}\pm\Omega_{43}$ for the third-order non-rephasing and rephasing signals, respectively ($\Omega_{ij}$ denotes $\Omega_i-\Omega_j$).
+To increase the signal-to-noise ratio, the carrier-envelope phase of each pulse is modulated at frequencies $\Omega_i$ ($i=1-4) \approx$ 110\,MHz on a shot-to-shot level using acousto-optical modulators.
+This leads to well-defined beat notes in the fluorescence signals of $\Omega_{21}=5$\,kHz, $\Omega_{43}=8$\,kHz for the linear excitation (1D coherence scan) and $\Omega_{21}\pm\Omega_{43}=13$\,kHz for the fourth-order non-rephasing and 3\,kHz for the rephasing signal, respectively ($\Omega_{ij}$ denotes $\Omega_i-\Omega_j$).
 The beat signals are efficiently filtered and amplified by lock-in detection.

-As reference signal for the lock-in detection, a portion of the pulse train is spectrally filtered in a monochrmoator (0.025\,nm spectral resolution).
-The reference signal records the optical interference of the pulses and, thus, tracks the phase changes and phase jitter in the setup.
-The heterodyne detection of fluorescence and reference signal inside the lock-in amplifier leads to rotating frame detection of the interference signals, which down-shifts the signal frequencies by $2$ orders of magnitude.
-At the same time phase jitter is removed from the data, which provides the required interferometric stability for the measurements.
+As reference signal for the lock-in detection, a portion of the pulse train is spectrally filtered in a monochromator (0.025\,nm spectral resolution) at a frequency of $\nu_R=c/662.33$\,nm and detected with a PMT.
+The reference signal records the optical interference of the pulses and, thus, tracks the phase changes and phase jitter in the optical setup at the frequency $\nu_R$.
+The heterodyne demodulation of the fluorescence signal $S(\tau, T, t, \Omega_{21}\pm\Omega_{43})$ with the reference signal $R(\tau, T, t, \Omega_{21}\pm\Omega_{43})$ inside the lock-in amplifier removes the modulation as well as the phase jitter from the signal $S$, which provides the required interferometric stability for the measurements.
+In addition, $S$ is detected in the rotating frame of $R$, which down-shifts the signal frequencies $\nu_S$ by $2$ orders of magnitude to $\bar{\nu}=\nu_S-\nu_R$.
+To recover the absolute frequencies in the Fourier spectra, the frequency axis are up-shifted again by $\nu_R$.